 The remainder of the day is spent hiking upward to the peak.
 This is definitely something to get the heart rate going.
 Especially with a pack on carrying your food, six litres of water and sleeping gear.
 As it turned out, we had quite the winning group, all excellent company and game for setting a challenging pace.
 So much so that we reached the peak earlier than anticipated.
 This gave plenty of time and daylight to soak in the gob-smacking views of Laguna Asososca and Lake Managua below and make camp (despite the best efforts of an increasingly strong wind) in an old crater.
 All that remained was a clamber upward to see a very striking sinkhole before watching the sun set and returning/stumbling down to camp in the darkness to get a fire going and eat enough marshmallows for a national scout jamboree.
 I'm not sure my limited vocabulary can do the views justice so I will hope that the pictures can.

-Campsite (in a crater, obviously) with quite some view
+The Quetzaltrekkers campsite (in a crater, obviously) with quite some view

 Sunset from the top of a volcano